Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 The final masses of the He and CO cores are similar in the mass range 8--30~\Msun{}.
 More massive cores ($\lesssim 30$\%) are produced by \mobse{} for $M_\mathrm{ZAMS}<8 \ \Msun$ and by \parsec{} for $M_\mathrm{ZAMS}>30 \ \Msun$.

-At low metallicity ($Z\lesssim0.001$), in the ZAMS mass range 100--150~\Msun, the \parsec{} stellar tracks with $\lambda_\mathrm{ov}=0.5$ conclude their life with lighter cores ($\approx 25\%$) with respect to \mobse{} and \parsec{} with $\lambda_\mathrm{ov}=0.4$.
+At low metallicity ($Z\lesssim0.001$), in the ZAMS mass range 100--150~\Msun, the \parsec{} stellar tracks with $\lambda_\mathrm{ov}=0.5$ end their life with lighter cores ($\approx 25\%$) with respect to \mobse{} and \parsec{} with $\lambda_\mathrm{ov}=0.4$.
 This feature, produced by the dredge-up and the envelope undershooting \citep[see, e.g.,][]{Costa2021}, has a large impact on the mass of the compact remnant when combined with the PISN formalisms (Section \ref{sec:rem_mass_single}).
+In the rest of the metallicity and ZAMS range, the \parsec{} models with $\lambda_\mathrm{ov}=0.5$ produce slightly ($3\%-5\%$ on average) more massive cores at the end of the evolution with respect to models with $\lambda_\mathrm{ov}=0.4$.